Francesco-Musio/unity-changelog-creator/README.md

 ## Next Steps

-Push the package to npm and let it be completely configurable inside npm configs
+Push the package to npm

-Let the commit path be configurable
+Complete the configuration script with more options